-- 1. Each scheduling agent, except scheduling agents of[] shipping agents, shall submit to the TSO operating the scheduling area, if requested by the TSO, and, where applicable, to third party, the following schedules : - (a) generation schedules; - (b) consumption schedules; - (c) internal commercial trade schedules; and - (d) external commercial trade schedules. - 2.
-Each scheduling agent of a shipping agent or, where applicable, a central counterparty shall submit to the TSO operating a scheduling area covered by market coupling, if requested by the concerned TSO, and where applicable to third party, the following schedules: - (a) external commercial trade schedules as: - (i) multilateral exchanges between the scheduling area and a group of other scheduling areas; - (ii) bilateral exchanges between the scheduling area and another scheduling area; - (b) internal commercial trade schedules between the shipping agent and central counter parties; - (c) internal commercial trade schedules between the shipping agent and other shipping agents.
+- 1. Each scheduling agent, except scheduling agents of market coupling operators, shall submit to the TSO operating the scheduling area the following: - (a) generation schedules; - (b) consumption schedules; - (c) internal commercial trade schedules; and - (d) external commercial trade schedules. - 2.
+Each scheduling agent of a market coupling operator shall submit to the TSOs operating a scheduling area covered by market coupling, the following schedules as requested by the concerned TSOs: - (a) net positions related to the scheduling area; - (b) external commercial trade schedules as: - (i) multilateral exchanges between the scheduling area and a group of other scheduling areas; or - (ii) bilateral exchanges between the scheduling area and another scheduling area: - (c) internal commercial trade schedules between scheduling agents of market coupling operators and scheduling agents of nominated electricity market operators.